LukeThornton92/string_theory/README.md

-# _String Theory_
+# **String Theory**

-String Theory is an online guitar store.
+String Theory is a premium online guitar store.

+To view the site as a super user as if you were the shop owner, use the following details (please don't delete user):

+Email - CodeInstitute@google.com
+Password - CodeInstitute2025

 This is an example project not built for real credit card transactions.
 To test the functionality use the below number